Kequc/kequapp.github.io/content/6-additional-information/2-get-body.md

 The provided list of fields are converted into arrays.

 Fields that are not specified will return only the first value.
 This is because the framework only knows that a field is an array when it receives more than one value for a given name from the client.
-It would be inconvenient if parameters are sometimes arrays, and therefore we are explicit.
+It would be inconvenient if parameters are sometimes arrays, and therefore instead are explicit.

 ```javascript
 createRoute({